fsmonter/prompts-mcp/README.md

 # Prompt Library MCP Server

 A Laravel application that provides a unified prompt library accessible through the Model Context Protocol (MCP).
-Create custom prompts via a simple web interface or automatically sync prompts from external sources like [Fabric's](https://github.com/danielmiessler/fabric) extensive collection of AI patterns.

-## Overview

-Access Fabric's 200+ curated patterns, create your own custom prompts, or sync from other repositories.
+Access [Fabric's](https://github.com/danielmiessler/fabric) 200+ curated patterns, create custom prompts, or sync from other repositories.
 All through a single, searchable library.

 ## Key Features